Nabeel Rajab: Background

-Role in the uprising
+Role

 Throughout the uprising Rajab was a "vocal critic of the human rights violations".
 He was one of the few who kept criticizing the government during state of emergency.
 Unlike other opposition parties who organized protests in Shia villages, Rajab insisted on staging them within the capital.
 He led many protests, several of them in Manama, putting him in standoffs with security forces.
 Rajab was named by Al Jazeera English the "unofficial leader of the 14 February movement" and The Atlantic labelled him "the de-facto leader of Bahrain's resurgent uprising."
 Rajab said he was a normal activist and that he was not engaged in planning for protests.
 Despite acknowledging it was "dangerous and costly", he expressed happiness about his role in the uprising.

 On the other hand, Foreign Policy mentioned that a big portion of the Sunni community think of Rajab as a troublemaker.
 The majority sect in Bahrain is Shia Muslims, Sunni Muslims comprise a substantial minority and hold the top positions of power.
 The largest opposition party is Al Wefaq which is a Shia Islamist movement (albeit internationally recognized as moderate and tightly allied with secular opposition parties).
 One source of opposition to Rajab (who has taken anti-sectarian stands) and his movement is the fear (particularly among Sunnis) that they could bring Shia Islamists to power.

 In the early hours of 20 March 2011, a group of 20 to 25 masked men, some armed with rifles and accompanied by dozens of uniformed Bahraini security forces, broke into Rajab's house.
 Rajab was detained and his files and a computer were confiscated.
 He reported that they blindfolded and handcuffed him and put him into the back of a vehicle before verbally abusing, beating and threatening to rape him.
 He claimed that they kicked him when he refused to say that he loved the prime minister.
 He was taken to a Ministry of Interior detention facility in Adliya, a suburb of Manama.
 After being briefly questioned about someone he did not know, he was released.

 On 10 April, officials publicly accused Rajab of fabricating photos posted on his Twitter account of the body of Ali Isa Ibrahim Saqer, who died in detention on 9 April.
 The Ministry of Interior announced that Rajab would be referred to the Military Prosecutor for legal action.
 The photos showed slash marks all over Saqer's back and other signs of physical abuse, and were also stated to be accurate by an HRW researcher who had seen the body prior to burial.
 Five prison guards were subsequently charged with Saqer's death.